Please remember to RSVP for our free Training Rides!

 Please come to the starting location with time to spare.

 Training Ride Leaders

 Training Rides are led by volunteer Ride Leaders.
-Ride Leaders should be familiar with the route and help direct the ride according to the cue sheet.
+Ride Leaders are familiar with the route and help direct the ride according to the cue sheet.
 Ride Leaders are not expected to provide food, water, or mechanical support, but are expected to lend a hand when possible and to provide encouragement and help less experienced riders.

 Training Ride FAQ

 What if I’m not training for anything – can I still come?